ankhafizov/CVAT2YOLO/README.md

 - --img_format - Format of images
 - --split - A percentage of a split, e.g. 0.9 means split 0.9 for train and 0.1 for test
 - --output_folder - Path to converted dataset folder {root}{dataset name}
+- --percentage_empty - Percentage of images without any labels in relation to full dataset size (default =10, optional)

 help: